Can I Store Pool Chemicals Outside? Safe Storage Guide

 6. Protect from direct sunlight

-UV rays degrade many pool chemicals, particularly liquid chlorine which can lose 1-2% of its available chlorine daily in direct sunlight.
+UV rays degrade many pool chemicals, particularly liquid chlorine which can lose significant potency when exposed to direct sunlight.
 Ensure your storage area provides complete shade throughout the day.

 7. Secure against moisture infiltration